-PSA: Those looking to remove their tattoos before their wedding day, be aware that it can take up to a year or more to complete your treatment, so plan ahead!
+PSA: Those looking to remove their tattoos before their wedding day, be aware that it's no instant fix, especially for those with coloured tattoos, and it can take up to a year or more to complete your treatment - which relies on your body flushing away the ink - so plan ahead!

 Despite having already endured the pain of getting a tattoo in the first place, this is usually the first question people ask about laser tattoo removal.

 The good news?
 Dr Rekha Tailor, Aesthetic Doctor at says, "it'll be no more painful than the tattoo itself."

 "The procedure does come with some degree of pain; the stinging sensation of which could be compared to the flicking of an elastic band against the skin."

 Need more comparisons? say the pain is like 'being scratched by cats' but also agree the tattoo hurts more than the removal.
 The best advice?
 Take an Ipod and or a book and sit very still.

 How many sessions does it take to remove a tattoo?

 Just like no tattoo is the same, the time period for tattoo removal will vary from person to person.

 "Age of the tattoo, skin tone, size of the tattoo, ink depth, intricacy of design and type of pigment used," says Dr Rekha, are all factors that will contribute to your treatment timeline.